Skip to main content

 Avoid collisions

 When multiple items are placed in a layout with differing spans and/or column assignments, ensure that the combined spans and placements of items in a row don’t overlap.
-The layout attempts to gracefully manage spacing automatically, but careful design of spans and breakpoints will prevent unintended display of items.
+The layout attempts to gracefully manage spacing automatically, but careful design of spans and breakpoints prevents unintended display of items.

 Vertical and horizontal item alignments

-In the ColumnsLayout, each item can be aligned both horizontally and vertically within its column, giving control over how content is positioned inside the layout.
+Each item in the ColumnsLayout can be aligned both horizontally and vertically within its column, giving control over how content is positioned inside the layout.

 Horizontal alignment of an item is controlled using the setHorizontalAlignment() method.
 This property determines how an item aligns within its column along the horizontal axis.